Create a MATLAB Component Function

 Determine the types of port data being passed into the function.
 See MATLAB Function Syntax and Function Argument Definitions.

 Convert data for manipulation in the MATLAB environment, as applicable.
-See Converting HDL Data to Send to MATLAB.
+See Converting HDL Data to Send to MATLAB or Simulink.

 Convert data that needs to be returned to the HDL simulator.
 See Converting Data for Return to the HDL Simulator.

 For more tips, see Test Bench and Component Function Writing.